Shazam2morrow/hacktips/Web/server/standalone-openvpn-server-setup.md

 It is also important to note that if you are renting a server from one of the popular cloud providers you must be aware that **they usually charge for bandwidth overages**.
 So be mindful of how much traffic your server is handling.

 To follow the rest of the tutorial you must be able to log in to your servers using SSH as sudo non-root user.
+During this guide user `johhdoe` will have such privileges.

 ## Step 1 - Updating system packages